gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classQuadrature.md

 ### function operator()

-_An operator for calculating the integral of a function defined on a discrete index range._
+_An operator for calculating the integral of a function defined on known grid points._
 ```C++
 template<class ExecutionSpace, class IntegratorFunction>
 inline double Quadrature::operator() (